-- 1.4 ELIGIBILITY.
+1.4 ELIGIBILITY.
 Participants in this Plan shall consist of such directors, officers, and other employees of the Company and its Subsidiaries from time to time, and any other entity designated by the Board or the Committee (individually a "Subsidiary" and collectively the "Subsidiaries") as the Committee, in its sole discretion, may select from time to time.
-For purposes of this Plan, reference to employment by the Company shall also mean employment by a Subsidiary. - 1.5 SHARES AVAILABLE.
+For purposes of this Plan, reference to employment by the Company shall also mean employment by a Subsidiary.

+1.5 SHARES AVAILABLE.
 Subject to adjustment as provided in Section 5.7, 3,500,000 shares of Common Stock shall be available under this Plan, reduced by the sum of the aggregate number of shares of Common Stock (i) that are issued upon the grant of a Stock Award and (ii) which become subject to outstanding options and outstanding Performance Shares.
-To the extent that shares of Common Stock subject to an outstanding option, Stock Award or Performance Shares are not issued or delivered by reason of the expiration, termination, cancellation or forfeiture of such award or by reason of the delivery or withholding of shares of Common Stock to pay all or a portion of the exercise price of an award, if any, or to satisfy all or a portion of the tax withholding obligations relating to an award, then such shares of Common Stock shall again be available under this Plan.
-If an award is made in the form of an option coupled with a Performance Share Award such that the Participant can receive the designated number of shares either upon exercise of the option or upon earning of the Performance Share, but not both, such coupled award shall be treated as a single award of the designated number of shares for purposes of this Section 1.5.
+To the extent that shares of Common Stock subject to an outstanding option, Stock Award or Performance Shares are not issued or delivered by reason of the expiration, termination, cancellation or forfeiture of such award or by reason of the delivery or withholding obligations relating to an award, then such shares of Common Stock shall again be available under this Plan.
+If an award is made in the form of an option coupled with a Performance Share seither upon exercise of the designated number of shares either upon exercise of the option or upon earning of the Performance Share, but not both, such coupled award shall be treated as a single award of the designated number of shares of this Section 1.5.